wp-plugins/mdc-youtube-downloader/readme.txt

 MDC YouTube Downloader allows visitors to download YouTube videos directly from your WordPress site.

-It enables a shortcode `[mdc_youtube_downloader]`, that can be added anywhere of the WordPress.
+It enables a shortcode `[youtube_downloader_form]`, that can be added anywhere of the WordPress.
 In a post, page or widget.
 Even in template files!

 == Installation ==

 1. Upload the `mdc-youtube-downloader` folder and its contents to your `wp-contents/plugins` directory.
 2. Activate in the `Plugins` menu.
 3. Configure from WordPress admin area.
-4. Add shortcode `[mdc_youtube_downloader]` in your post, page, widget on in a template file; if you wish!
+4. Add shortcode `[youtube_downloader_form]` in your post, page, widget on in a template file; if you wish!

 == Screenshots ==